You are at page 3/4

 who may also enjoy this, please pass the word on.

-Thank you! / Tesekkür ederiz!
+Thank you! / Tesekkur ederiz!

-Almost everything you wanted to know about Turkey (Türkiye)
+Almost everything you wanted to know about Turkey (Turkiye)

 - - - - Your Turkish travel dream starts here ! ( PAGE 3 of 4 )

-- -Advertise your business in this website | Tell us what you think | Disclaimer | Launched: Aug.25,03 / Updated: June.04, 06
+- -Advertise your business in this website | Tell us what you think | Disclaimer | Launched: Aug.25,03 / Updated: April 23,2013

-Turkey - ONE TIME ZONE !
+Turkey ->> ONE TIME ZONE !

-Turkey (Türkiye) has one time zone throughout the entire country.
+Turkey (Turkiye) has one time zone throughout the entire country.
 Here shown actual time in Turkey and the temperature for Istanbul.
 For temperature of other major tourist destinations, please see related cities pages of this site or click here.

-Turkey is 7 hours ahead of EST(USA) and 2 hours ahead of Greenwich Meantime during the summer and 1 hour during the winter season.
+Turkey is 7 hours ahead of EST (USA) and 2 hours ahead of Greenwich Meantime during the summer and 1 hour during the winter season.

 Turkish hospitality is one of the cornerstones of the Turkish way of life and Turks are famous with it.